Ranarangam Movie Review: This Sharwanand Starrer Is A Forgettable One!

 Divakar Mani, the cinematographer has done an excellent job by creating the perfect backdrop for this stylish gangster thriller.
 However, the editing of the movie is not up to the mark.

 The songs composed by Prashant Pillai are okay.
-But the music director totally scores with the excellent background score which brings life to the otherwise boring narrative.
+But the music director totally scores with the excellent background score, which brings life to the otherwise boring narrative.

 Positives